uunlu/bojanv91.github.io/Snow/_posts/2016-05-26-feature-folders-structure-in-asp-net.md

 DRAFT

-Structuring things around **business concerns** is more convenient and natural than structuring them around **technical concerns**.
-In both ways, [Separation of Concerns](http://deviq.com/separation-of-concerns/) is applied, but from which point of view a better structure is achieved at this level?<!--excerpt-->
+Structuring things around **business concerns** is more convenient and natural way of handling projects than structuring them around **technical concerns**.
+The [Separation of Concerns](http://deviq.com/separation-of-concerns/) is applied in both methods, not both of them gives the same desired clarity and ease of handling a project.
+This article focuses on which structure gives better results?<!--excerpt-->

-How changing requirements usually come from project managers?
+Let's think about how do project managers usually request changes in requirements ?

 - Change these fields in all these views; all these models; all these controllers, or
 - Change these fields in customer registration; shopping cart payment; ...

-Most of the time developers make modifications scoped to a single feature (e.g. adding new field).
-Structuring the related files under single folder can make this simpler.
-By applying the rule *"Files that change together should be structured close together"*, we can easily see the default MVC folder structure violates it.
-That is why structuring by business concerns is extremelly important aspect.
+Most of the time developers make modifications related to a single feature (e.g. adding new field).
+Structuring folders around interrelated files can make modification process simpler.
+The default MVC folder structure violates the rule of *"Files that change together should be structured close together"*.
+Structuring by business concerns embraces this important rule.

-Let's see both examples.
+Let's see both approaches in examples.

 # Structuring files by technical concerns (horizontal) - the default ASP.NET MVC way